hjhart/ruby_conf_2017/Friday.md

 Ruby will switch threads everytime a method is called.
 GIL is not here for your convenience, it is for the convenience of MRI developers.

+# JIT Compiler - k0kubun

+JIT is Just-in-time commpiler.
+Ruby gets parsed into a parser which gets written to bytecode.
+Runs within a stack-based ruby VM. github.com/k0kubun/yarv-mjit